Tanmengxuan/grab_traffic_management/README.md

 An attempt to tackle the Traffic Management problem as part of the [Grab AI for S.E.A. challenge](https://www.aiforsea.com/traffic-management).

+Thank you for visiting this repo.
+Any feedback is appreciated!

 **Content**

 1. [Model description](https://github.com/Tanmengxuan/grab_traffic_management/tree/master/1_Model_Description)- A description of the architecture of the model